Louise Ellman: Constituency party

-Resignation
+2019 resignation from Labour Party

 In early October 2019, a motion of no confidence in Ellman, scheduled to take place on Yom Kippur, the holiest day of the Jewish calendar, was submitted for discussion at a branch of her constituency Labour Party.
 The timing of the motion was criticised by Ellman herself, who called it "particularly insidious"; and by Marie van der Zyl, President of the Board of Deputies of British Jews, who said it meant that Ellman would have "no opportunity even to respond".
 A Labour Party spokesperson said that no confidence motions "had no formal standing", with another source intimating that the motion was unlikely to be taken to a vote.
 Two further motions of no confidence were later submitted for debate at other branches of the Liverpool Riverside CLP.
 The North-West Labour Party office later advised local branches that none of the motions should be discussed, citing the potential prejudicial effect that such discussion may have on the upcoming trigger ballot.

-On 16 October 2019, Ellman resigned from the Labour Party, citing her worries about antisemitism in the party, and her belief that anti-Semitism in the Labour Party had prospered under the leadership of Jeremy Corbyn.
-She wrote that "under Jeremy Corbyn's leadership, antisemitism has become mainstream in the Labour Party.
-Jewish members have been bullied, abused and driven out.
-Antisemites have felt comfortable and vile conspiracy theories have been propagated ... the overwhelming majority of the Jewish community is fearful of what a Corbyn government might mean for Britain's Jews ... [he is a man] who spent three decades on the backbenches consorting with, and never confronting, antisemites, Holocaust deniers and terrorists".
-Labour responded that "Jeremy Corbyn and the Labour Party are fully committed to the support, defence and celebration of the Jewish community and continue to take robust action to root out antisemitism in the party and wider society".
+On 16 October 2019, Ellman resigned from the Labour Party, citing concerns that antisemitism had grown under Jeremy Corbyn’s leadership.
+She believed Jewish members faced bullying and abuse, while antisemitic views and conspiracy theories had spread.
+She also accused Corbyn of associating with antisemites and failing to challenge them.
+Labour responded by stating that both Corbyn and the party were committed to supporting the Jewish community and tackling antisemitism.
+Ellman’s Constituency Labour Party acknowledged her long service but noted her opposition to a Corbyn-led government made reselection unlikely.
+They cited political disagreements, including her support for the Iraq War and criticism of Corbyn, as reasons for the contest.
+While condemning antisemitism, they argued she misrepresented the local party and said many Jewish members did not share her views.

-Her CLP later said: "The Labour Party recognises the hard work and commitment Louise has shown to her constituents over the past 22 years.
-Unfortunately she made it very clear at the last CLP meeting that she could not support a Jeremy Corbyn led government.
-This inevitably meant that Louise would be triggered and was very unlikely to win any reselection process".
-The CLP, in a further statement, explained the desire of many local members for a reselection contest as due to longstanding political differences over Ellman's support for the Iraq War, her lack of support for Corbyn's policies and criticisms of the leadership, and her recent expression of concern over a future Labour government.
-The CLP condemned antisemitism directed at Ellman or otherwise but characterised her as misrepresenting the local party and said that many of their Jewish members did not recognise or accept her views.
+Ellman did not stand for re-election as an MP at the 2019 United Kingdom general election.